Meet the Board of Directors

 Tim Schoenhard of Steele was elected as the District 5 director for the NDFB Board of Directors in 2020.
 As the District 5 director, he represents Farm Bureau members in Wells, Foster, Kidder, Stutsman, Logan and McIntosh counties.

-Tim and his wife, Kaylene, along with their two children have a cow calf operation and raise Registered Quarter Horses.
+Tim and his wife, Kaylene, along with their two children, have a commercial cow-calf operation and are Registered Quarter Horse producers, holding an annual production sale.

-Tim has served as the Kidder County Farm Bureau President and was a member of the Kidder County Fair Association.
+Tim has served as the Kidder County Farm Bureau President and the Kidder County Fair Board President.
+He is also a member of the Kidder County Sportsman Association Board.

 Brian Nordmark